FlashyReese/AuthOM/README.md

 # AuthOM
- An authentication plugin for offline mode Minecraft servers that are running CraftBukkit/Spigot
+ An authentication plugin for offline mode Minecraft servers that are running CraftBukkit

 # License